BNSavov19/list-of-time-project/README.md

 Open file explorer by pressing ` win + e ` or open it from the task bar

-Go to the direction that you want to safe the folder
+Go to the direction that you want to save the folder

 Open command prompt like the gif bellow